iai-group/cikm2018-intentsKB/README.md

 This repository provides resources developed within the following paper:

 > D. Garigliotti and K. Balog.
 IntentsKB: A Knowledge Base of Entity-Oriented Search Intents.
-In CIKM'18, October 2018.

-These resources allow to reproduce the results presented in the paper.
+In Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM '18), pp. .
+2018.

+**You can get the author version of the article [here](https://arxiv.org/abs/1809.00345).**

+### Abstract

+> *We address the problem of constructing a knowledge base of entity-oriented search intents.
+Search intents are defined on the level of entity types, each comprising of a high-level intent category (property, website, service, or other), along with a cluster of query terms used to express that intent.
+These machine-readable statements can be leveraged in various applications, e.g., for generating entity cards or query recommendations.
+By structuring service-oriented search intents, we take one step towards making entities actionable.
+The main contribution of this paper is a pipeline of components we develop to construct a knowledge base of entity intents.
+We evaluate performance both component-wise and end-to-end, and demonstrate that our approach is able to generate high-quality data.*

 ## 1. Refiner Acquisition